-Indiana Robotics Invitational (IRI) - Elite invitational event hosted by teams 234, 45 and 1024 in Indianapolis, Indiana.
-Participation is limited.

-- Chezy Champs Elite invitational event in San Jose, CA hosted by Team 254: Cheesy Poofs.
-Participation is limited. - Girls' Generation -- This event hosted by Team 2046: Bear Metal at Tahoma High School in Maple Valley emphasizes opportunities for marginalized genders on the drive team and in other key positions. - Bordie event -- Initiated in 2021, this off-season event is hosted by Team 2412: Robototes in Bellevue. - On October 27-29, 2023 Team 2910 will host our third off-season competition, PNW Block Party, at JHS.
-Team members and families will be asked to support this community building event through volunteering or donations.
+- Indiana Robotics Invitational (IRI) -- Elite invitational event hosted by teams 234, 45, and 1024 in Indianapolis, Indiana.
+Participation is limited. - Chezy Champs -- Elite invitational event in San Jose, CA hosted by Team 254: The Cheesy Poofs.
+Participation is limited. - On Sept.
+20-22, 2024 Team 2910 hosted our fourth off-season competition, PNW Block Party, at JHS.
+Team members and families were asked to support this community building event through volunteering or donations. - Girls' Generation -- This event hosted by Team 2046: Bear Metal at Tahoma High School in Maple Valley emphasizes opportunities for marginalized genders on the drive team and in other key positions. - Bordie event -- Initiated in 2021, this off-season event is hosted by Team 2412: Robototes in Bellevue.